UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-All <recordIdentifier> values should be dropped, so no RDF example is included below.
+All :code:`recordIdentifier` values should be dropped, so no RDF example is included below.

 Here's an `example record - heilman:1001 <https://digital.lib.utk.edu/collections/islandora/object/heilman%3A1001/datastream/MODS/view>`_.